 11. Exporting Goals

-Admins also can export all goals, which will provide a list of public and private goals with the following fields:
+All users can export goals, which will provide a list of public and private goals (that they have access to) with the following fields:

 - Goal Name

 - Goal Amount

 - Whether it's a Private or Public goal